Dunedin Airport: History

 The airport's name was changed from Dunedin International Airport to Dunedin Airport in 2015.

+In October 2024, Dunedin Airport attracted domestic and international media attention after instituting a three-minute drop-off zone rule to improve safety and maintain the flow of traffic at its drop-off zone.

+On 24 June 2025, Dunedin Airport received its first international flight since the start of the COVID-19 pandemic in New Zealand in 2020.
+This was a Jetstar Airways flight from Gold Coast Airport in Coolangatta, Queensland.

 Infrastructure and services

 Traffic and statistics

 In 1963, a total of 100,000 passengers passed through the airport.
 It received its first international flight in 1994, and in 1995, there was a total of 520,000 passengers.
 This figure declined to 481,000 in 2000 with a total of 19,000 aircraft movements.
 It was predicted that by 2015 aircraft movements would exceed 38,000 with a projected 1,000,000 passengers.
 For the 2009 financial year passengers numbered 770,206.
 In 2018, the airport announced that passenger numbers had reached 1,035,645 per year.

-Air New Zealand Koru Club

-A Lounge is available for Club members and Air NZ Gold/Gold Elite and Star Alliance Gold Frequent Flyers.

 Runway

 In 2009, Dunedin International Airport Limited announced it had the land and consent to extend the runway from 1900 m to 2400 m, at a cost of NZ$20 million.
 The extension would accommodate larger aircraft, on longer haul routes from as far afield as the United States and Southeast Asia.
 It also stressed that this extension would take place when needed and not simply as a project just for the sake of a longer runway.